Connor Franta

-Franta has recently become involved in various entrepreneurial enterprises, including a clothing line, music curation, as well as a coffee and lifestyle brand named Common Culture.
-His debut book, a memoir titled A Work in Progress, was released on April 21, 2015.
-In July 2015, details of Heard Well, a record label Franta co-founded, were announced.
+Franta has also become involved in various entrepreneurial enterprises, including a clothing line, music curation, as well as a coffee and lifestyle brand named Common Culture.
+He has published several books: A Work in Progress (2015), Note to Self (2017), and House Fires (2021).
+In July 2015, Franta co-founded the record label Heard Well.

 Early life and education

 Connor Joel Franta was born in Wisconsin, the third of four children born to Peter and Cheryl Franta, a physician and homemaker, respectively.
-He was raised in La Crescent, Minnesota, in a Roman Catholic upbringing.
+He was raised Catholic in La Crescent, Minnesota.

-Franta attended St. Peter's Catholic School in Hokah, Minnesota, from elementary school through 8th grade.
+Franta attended elementary school at St. Peter's Catholic School in Hokah, Minnesota, through 8th grade.
 As a child, he was overweight, leading his mother to sign him up for a YMCA swimming team.
 He ran cross country while attending La Crescent High School, where he graduated in 2011.
-He studied business at the Roman Catholic College of Saint Benedict and Saint John's University (Collegeville, Minnesota).
-In his sophomore year, he added an arts minor, with an emphasis on films.
+He studied business at the College of Saint Benedict and Saint John's University in Collegeville, Minnesota.
+In his second year, he added an arts minor, with an emphasis on films.
 He subsequently dropped out of college and moved to Los Angeles in 2013 to pursue his YouTube career.

 Career

 YouTube

 Inspired by other YouTube vloggers such as Mitchell Davis, Franta uploaded his first video to YouTube in August 2010.
-He has more than 400 million views on his channel and over 4.9 million subscribers.
+As of September 2022, he has more than 400 million views on his channel and over 4.9 million subscribers.

-In 2012, he joined a collaboration channel known as "Our2ndLife" (or O2L for short) along with 5 other YouTube personalities (Kian Lawley, Trevi Moran, JC Caylen, Ricky Dillon and Sam Pottorff) which helped him gain popularity.
+In 2012, he joined a collaboration channel known as "Our2ndLife" (or O2L for short) along with 5 other YouTube personalities (Kian Lawley, Trevi Moran, JC Caylen, Ricky Dillon, and Sam Pottorff), which helped him gain popularity.
 He announced his departure from the group in July 2014 due to personal issues.

-In 2014, Franta was nominated for a Teen Choice Award in the "Web Star: Male" category, but lost to Tyler Oakley.
 He has made cameo appearances in the 2014 and 2015 YouTube Rewind videos, a tribute by YouTube to the year's most popular videos on the website.

-In 2015, Franta was again nominated for a Teen Choice Award in the "Entertainer of the Year" category and in the "Choice YouTuber" category, but lost to Cameron Dallas and Bethany Mota respectively.
-He also was nominated for a Streamy Award in the "Audience Choice Entertainer of the Year" category.
-In October 2015, Franta appeared as a featured celebrity at StreamCon which took place in New York City.

 In January 2016, Franta won the "Favorite YouTube Star" award at the 42nd People's Choice Awards.
-In October, Franta appeared at the "We Day" Conference in Toronto, Canada.
+In October, Franta appeared at the We Day conference in Toronto, Canada.